ArchieCall/AccurateSleepOld/README.md

 ## sleep_ns(sleep_time)
-* A function to block the current task (i.e. sleep) for the specified number of seconds.
+* A function that blocks the current task (i.e. sleep) for the specified number of seconds.
 * sleep_time must be a floating point number between .000005 seconds and 100.0 seconds.
 * sleep_ns() is very similiar to the normal Julia sleep() function, albeit with much more accuracy.